Lyall Bay

 Lyall Bay is a bay and suburb on the south side of the Rongotai isthmus in Wellington, New Zealand.

 The bay is a popular surf beach, featuring a breakwater at the eastern end.
 It is home to two surf lifesaving clubs and has also been the site of surf lifesaving championships.
 Lyall Bay is a very popular and safe swimming beach.
 The beach is only two thirds of its original size: the construction of Wellington International Airport took away the eastern third of the beach.

 The suburb consists of most of the southern half of the Rongotai isthmus, although Wellington International Airport and a small industrial area next to it are often considered to be part of Rongotai.
 Lyall Bay is predominantly a residential area, but also contains a part of Wellington's Southern Walkway and the Southern Headlands Reserve.
 The suburb has a bus service and is near to the Kilbirnie shopping centre and the Tirangi Road Airport Retail Park.
 There is a primary school (Lyall Bay School), a Playcentre, a lawn bowls club, two churches and a small range of shops.
 The suburb is also home to Fat Freddy's Drop, a popular Wellington band.
 The south-western border has Te Raekaihau Point as the dividing landform to Houghton Bay.

 Lyall Bay was probably the ancient mouth of the Hutt River.
 The current isthmus was created by geologic upheaval as a result of recurring earthquakes, notably the Haowhenua earthquake in the fifteenth century and the 1855 Wairarapa earthquake.
 The 1855 earthquake caused a tsunami that swept over the isthmus between Lyall Bay and Evans Bay, leaving fish stranded amongst the sand dunes.

 Etymology

 Lyall Bay was earlier known as False Bay, because ships would mistake the bay for the entrance to Wellington Harbour.
-The Māori name for the beach was Huetepara, which literally means 'gourd' (hue), 'the' (te), and 'ripe' (para).
+A Māori name for the beach was Hue te para, which literally means 'gourd' (hue), 'the' (te), and 'ripe' (para) Writing in 1919, Elsdon Best stated that Hue te para appeared on a map drawn by Crawford but that none of the Māori he had spoken to knew of that name.

 Some believe that Lyall Bay is named after Dr David Lyall of the survey ship HMS Acheron, but he didn't serve on that ship until 1847, by which time the name Lyall Bay was already in use.
 Another theory is that it is named after George Lyall, one of the directors of the New Zealand Company.
-Early records also sometimes show the name as Lyell Bay and it has been claimed that it was named after geologist Charles Lyell.
+Early records sometimes showed the name as Lyell Bay, and it has been claimed that it was named after geologist Charles Lyell.